jcm-1/sg3_4-reverse/README.md

 **TimeSend_WithGUI.py**
 A script that takes your computer's current date and time and sends it to the unit.
 Automatically compensates for the unit's lack of Year 2000 support by calculating a calandar compatible with this year's calendar.

+## Automation Scripts
+**NOAASend_CLI.py**: Requires Python3, argparse and pySerial *(pip install pyserial)* *(pip install argparse)*
+A script to fetch a forecast from Weather.gov and send it to the Spectragen.
+Useful for integration into other toolchains and automation.

 ## Scripts To Do/Plans
 **WXProcessor** - a script that can receive piped weather data, format it, and stream it to the Spectragen.
 Useful for integration into other toolchains and automation.
 **SendProcessor** - a script that can receive piped page data, format it, and stream it to the Spectragen.
 Useful for integration into other toolchains and automation.
 **FetchProcessor** - a script that can receive piped fetch commands, format them, and stream them to the SpectraGen, then save the result to file or pipe it elsewhere.
-Useful for integration into other toolchains and automation.
-**NOAAProcessor** - a script to take a pre-processed NOAA update (i.e. channel, datetime, message) and send it to the Spectragen.
 Useful for integration into other toolchains and automation.
 **TimeProcessor** - a script that simply sends the current date and time to the unit when run.

 **AP Protocol**